Model Merging in the Essential Subspace: Methodology

 \subsection{Polarized Scaling for Knowledge Enhancement}

-Although essential subspace decomposition preserves task matrix functionality, intense parameter competition during fusion can still overwhelm critical knowledge.
-To mitigate this issue, we note that the norm of a parameter block update reflects its directional confidence and inter-task consensus, serving as an effective scaling factor.
+Although ESD preserves task matrix functionality, intense weight competition during fusion can still overwhelm critical knowledge.
+We note that the norm of a weight block update reflects its directional confidence and inter-task consensus, serving as an effective scaling factor.
 We therefore introduce Polarized Scaling (Figure \ref{fig:Polarized_Scaling}) to amplify signals and suppress noise for improved merging performance.

 \paragraph{Empirical Evidence: Single-Task Merging.} As shown in Figure \ref{fig:sequential_layer_load}, we sequentially add task matrices from a fine-tuned model to the zero-shot base model, comparing three orders: high-norm-first, low-norm-first, and random.
 The results consistently indicate that adding high-norm matrices first yields the best performance.
 Moreover, incorporating low-norm matrices in later stages leads to clear performance degradation.
 To isolate the effect of direction rather than scale, we repeat the experiment after normalizing each layer’s task matrix to the same average norm (Figure \ref{fig:sequential_mean_layer_load}).
 The high-norm-first order still performs best, revealing a key insight: \textit{high-norm task matrices matter because they capture consistent, task-aligned directions in the optimization landscape, encoding the task’s essential knowledge}.